 Want to avoid the midsummer heat of the Mediterranean?
 Scandinavia is the place to go.
 You'll find vibrant cities, stunning landscapes, and you'll get to spend some time cruising the seas if you follow our suggested itinerary.

 Our Scandinavia map shows the itinerary route, which offers a peek at Scandinavian capitals, as well as a ride on one of Europe's most scenic railroads, the Flam line.

 Starting from Copenhagen, Denmark

-Copenhagen is one of my favorite cities in Europe.
+Copenhagen is an amazing place to visit.
 It's a great walking town, and it has a theme park called Tivoli that doesn't have people running around trying to look like giant rodents, so adults can enjoy it, too.

 You'll want to spend at least three days in Copenhagen.
 In fact, you'll want to spend at least three days in each capital, along with on overnight in Flam, if you decide to take that detour.

 The next stop on our itinerary is Stockholm, Sweden's capital.
 Stockholm is 324 miles or 521 kilometers from Copenhagen.
 By train, the journey takes 5 to 7 hours.

 Stockholm is an extraordinary city built on 14 islands.
 If you like to be beside water, Stockholm's your place; around the Swedish capital, 24,000 islands are waiting to be explored.